-Additionally, at CapRock, we process the majority of other commercial insurance plans at our hospital, 24-Hour Emergency Center, and urgent cares (excluding Medicaid, Tricare, or VA insurance).
+Additionally, at CapRock, we process the majority of other commercial insurance plans at our hospital and 24-Hour Emergency Center (excluding Medicaid, Tricare, or VA insurance).

 Do you accept Medicare?

 Yes.
 CapRock Health gladly accepts and welcomes patients insured by Medicare.
 The same facilities and services that are available to patients with other commercial insurance providers are also available to those who participate in Medicare.

 The Hospital and the 24-Hour Emergency Center (licensed as an outpatient department of the Hospital), are enrolled under Medicare Part A. Outpatient services are enrolled under Medicare Part B.

 Do you welcome VA benefits?